NyKepler/BINP52_CNA_Framework/README.md

 # Secondly, we need to build up the environment with required dependencies
 Rscript workflow/scripts/panConusig_env.R

-# Thirdly, we need to make modifications to fit our data.
-Rscript workflow/scripts/usr_battenberg_pair.R

 # Then, run panConusig generation step by step.
 # Please remember to change the directories in the scripts to adapt to the user situation